CylonicRaider/Instant/docs/RUNNING.md

   split on spaces and then executed as-is (in particular, neither the program path nor the arguments may contain spaces themselves).
 The backend waits for the command to finish before it proceeds.
-Can be used to reduce downtime during updates by starting a new backend in the "background" and letting it shut down the "old" one before taking over.
+Can be used to reduce downtime during updates by starting a new backend in the background and letting it shut down the "old" one before taking over.

+- `--option` *key*=*value* — *Configuration value*: Explicitly sets a
+  configuration value (overriding environment variables and system properties).

 - *port* — *Port to bind to*: As a single optional positional argument, this specifies the TCP port to listen on.
 Defaults to `8080`.